-After this ultimate Colombia bucketlist, you may also enjoy reading:
+After this ultimate bucketlist of places to go in Colombia, you may also enjoy reading:

 The Colombia must-sees